eldiablo1981/WORLD-OF-TRADES/README.md

 <br>
 <br>
 Just a little information:<br>
-I already added my games and my data.
+I already added my games and my data.<br>
 But it will be very easy to modify them with yours.
 (MAX 20 Seconds)<br>
-That's the GOAL<br>
 <br>
 <br>
 So now it's up to us.<br>
 Because I need your HELP  (っ◔◡◔)っ 💖